By Neil Merrett

 Door Kickers: Action Squad, released on Nintendo Switch in 2019, published by Killhouse Games & Broforce, released on Nintendo Switch in 2018, developed by Free Lives

-While they both have a similar visual style and seek to accomplish much the same thing – in this case putting a bullet in a bad guy’s head – they go about the task in very different ways.
+Both have a similar visual style and seek to accomplish much the same thing – in this case putting a bullet in a bad guy’s head.
+However, they go about the task in very different ways.

 In terms of similarities, both games are side-on 2D shooters with a retro-aesthetic that brings more than a little pixel art charm to the gallons of blood, stabbings and explosions that are central components of both games.

-Despite the surface similarities of Broforce and Door Kickers, the respective gameplay experience of both games are worlds apart from each other in terms of their influence and approach to conveying brutality and violence.
+Despite the surface similarities of Broforce and Door Kickers, the respective experience of playing though each game makes it clear they are worlds apart from each other in terms of their influence and approach to conveying brutality and violence.

 Doors Kickers is designed to evoke and recreate the experience of a modern tactical shooter.
 The retro visual style is underpinned by a game that demands precision timing, tactical distraction, gadgetry and even long-range sniping to limit collateral damage.